 - Going from wearing high heels every day to flat shoes.

 Achilles tendonitis or more accurately Achilles tendinopathy is a degenerative condition of the tendon itself.
 Achilles tenosynovitis is a similar condition of the sheath which surrounds the tendon rather than the tendon itself.

 In terms of symptoms, they are very very similar and it is practically impossible to differentiate between the two conditions without investigations such as MRI or ultrasound scans.
 In a large number of cases, both conditions exist together.
-As treatment for the two conditions is much the same, exact diagnosis is often not necessary.
+As treatment for the two conditions is much the same, an exact diagnosis is often not necessary.

-Apply ice or cold therapy products to the tendon for 15 minutes every 3-4 hours to ease pain, swelling and inflammation.
-Providing it is comfortable to do so, gently stretch the calf muscles.
+Apply ice or cold therapy products to the tendon for 15 minutes every 3-4 hours to ease pain, swelling, and inflammation.

 Eccentric calf exercises such as heel drops are the best exercise for Achilles injuries.